goujonbe/learn-rust-with-tests/book/structs.md

 Although Rust does not have a `class` keyword, a lot of concepts from OOP can be applied through structs and methods.
 In Rust programs, structs are everywhere because they can group values of different types together.
 Fields are explicitely named which makes the code more readable.
 Sometimes, you want to apply a function on the instance of a struct and this is when methods come in.

 Testing methods can generate a lot of boilerplate code and this is why it might be a good idea to declare multiple test cases for a single test function through parameterized tests.
-It is more digest to read.
+It is more digest to read and avoids code duplication.